-She has not attempted to show the overall aspect of financial performance of JVBs, therefore if can not represent the performance appraisal of JVBs.
-Her study is comparative study of only three JVBs.
+Shrestha, Binda.
+(2003) in her thesis entitled "A comparative analysis of financial performance of the selected joint venture banks" has concluded the NB bank has better liquidity position whereas HBL and Nabil bank have lower.
+NB bank has efficiently utilizing it deposits on loans and advances however total investment of Nabil is better than that of NB and HBL.
 It is found that the common situation in all the JVBs is unbalanced capital structure.
 Decreasing trend of EPS and unstable policy of dividend is the cause of decreasing trend of market values per share of thesis banks.
 The researcher also recommends that the selected JVBs should increase their equity capital by issue of shares, expending general reserves and retaining more earnings.
 These JVBs must identify the investment opportunity and assort the risk assets portfolio carefully before accepting higher volume of deposits especially high cost bearing fixed deposit.

-Silwal Udaya Bahadur (2062) has conducted a study on "Lending Policy of Commercial Banks in Nepal" with reference to Himalayan Bank, Nepal SBI Bank & Nepal Bangladesh Bank.
-His research period was 2057 to 2062 and the research had the following objectives:
+Silwal, Udaya Bahadur (2062) has conducted a study on "Lending Policy of Commercial Banks in Nepal", having following objectives:

-- > To analyze the role of commercial banks in its historical perspective - > To show the relationship between deposits and loan and advances - > To identify major weakness of lending policy of the commercial banks
+To analyze the role of commercial banks in its historical perspective

+- To show the relationship between deposits and loan and advances - > To identify major weakness of lending policy of the commercial banks